How to Join Us

 Leverhulme Centenary Scholarship Awards

 The Leverhulme Centenary Scholarship Award was established in 2015 in honour of the Centenary of the School.
-In continuation of that scheme, Bolton School will award four such Scholarships in 2019 across the two Divisions.
+In continuation of that scheme, Bolton School awards four such Scholarships each year across the two Divisions.

 The purpose of the Leverhulme Scholarship Award is to provide financial support over a period of three years for university for a Bolton School pupil who: